 Some good examples of tags include:

 - patch - this issue has a patch attached.

 - localization - the solution for this issue will require localization work.

-You should think of tags as the equivalent of hash tags in Twitter.
-It is just a light weight way to classify and filter issues.
+You should think of tags as the equivalent of hashtags on Twitter.
+It is just a lightweight way to classify and filter issues.

 Creating and Managing Tags

 Users that have access to create, remove and edit tags, can manage tags by heading to the Manage menu on the left and selecting the Manage Tags tab.
 Tags can also be created by simply entering text into the Tags field.
 A new tag will automatically be created with the entered text.

 You can control access to your tags via workflow thresholds.
 By default, all users have access to tags as makes sense according to their access levels. e.g. viewers can see tags, reporters can create and attach tags etc. But if you wish to tailor access further, you can do so via the workflow thresholds.

 Head to Manage - Manage Configuration and click on Workflow Thresholds.
 Scroll down and you'll see the Tags section which allows you to control who can view, attach, detach, create and edit tags within your MantisHub.
 Like all our threshold configurations, these can be set for all projects or can be configured differently per project.